laurap-dev/gradebook-docs/features/attendance.md

 title: Attendance
 parent: Features
 nav_order: 4
-description: "Track student attendance and participation"
+description: "Track student attendance"
 ---

 # Attendance

-The Attendance feature allows you to track student attendance directly in your gradebook, making it easy to monitor participation and include attendance in student reports.
+The Attendance feature allows you to track student attendance directly in your GradeBook, making it easy to monitor attendance patterns and include attendance in student reports.

 ## Requirements

 - **Valid License**: ✅ Required
+- **Premium License**: ❌ Not required
-- **Must be GradeBook**: ✅ Required
+- **Must be using a GradeBook**: ✅ Required
-- **Premium**: ❌ Not required

 ## Overview

 Track and manage:
-- Daily attendance (present, absent, tardy)
+- Daily attendance
 - Attendance patterns and trends
-- Attendance percentages
 - Include attendance data in reports
-- Export attendance records

 ## Accessing the Feature